kuzmoyev/google-calendar-simple-api/docs/source/getting_started.rst

 .. note::   You can also specify the :code:`token_path` parameter, which overrides
-            the default :code:`token.pickle` location.
+            the default :code:`token.pickle` location and file name.
 That could be useful if you want to save the file elsewhere, or if you have multiple google accounts.

 .. _`Calendar API Quickstart`: https://developers.google.com/calendar/quickstart/python#step_1_turn_on_the